menzec/Classifcation/README.md

 # Classifcation
-This repository for 944 AI
+This repository for 944 AI Test.